julianbaffy/wp2-informatik-2025/README.md

   ```
   - `courseID` must be a number or a single letter.
   - Each student’s directory must contain a file named `index.html` or `Index.html`. </br>
-  This file will be used as starting page for the homepage and linked linked the grid.
+  This file will be used as starting page for the homepage and linked the grid.

 2. Deploy by pushing the commit to GitHub (the site will be automatically deployed via Vercel).
 Locally run `npm run dev`.